ess-community/aiml-blogs/content/posts/Earth-Foundational-Models-part1/index.md

 Earth foundation models (EFMs) bring the principles of foundation models from language and vision AI to the study of our planet.
 Instead of learning from books, websites, or photographs, EFMs are trained on massive collections of geoscience data: *satellite observations, climate simulations, weather sensor networks, ocean measurements, and more*.

-><mark>EFMs help bridge the gap between observation and understanding -- enabling faster science and more informed actions in a rapidly changing world.</mark>
+><mark>EFMs help bridge the gap between observation and understanding Earth system -- enabling faster science and more informed actions in a rapidly changing world.</mark>

-By learning from this rich and multimodal data, EFMs can develop a holistic view of processes that shape Earth’s systems.
-For example:
+By learning from this rich and multimodal data, EFMs can develop a holistic view of processes that shape Earth’s systems, such as:
 - How weather patterns form
 - How oceans and atmosphere interact
 - And how environmental changes unfold over time

 It is important to note that <mark class="pink">*an EFM typically doesn’t cover the entire Earth’s science all at once*</mark>.
-Most EFMs are built for a specific domain such as Earth observation, climate, biodiversity, or land use.
+Most EFMs are built for a specific domain such as Earth observation, climate modeling, biodiversity, or land use.
 Still, the knowledge they gain often transfers across applications, giving scientists and users a flexible base to build upon.

 <small>